 “The second stage of creativity begins when we walk away from a problem, typically because our left hemisphere can’t seem to solve it.
 Incubation involves mulling over information, often unconsciously.
 Intense exercise can be a great way to shift into right hemisphere in order to access new ideas and solutions.
 After writing for 90 minutes, for example, the best thing I can do to jog my brain, is take a run.” – Tony Schwartz, How To Think Creatively

 Create space in your heart: let compassion do the work

 Then we move on to what matters the most in the end: the heart.
-When our body is open with breath flowing freely, when our mind is clear from thoughts from the past or the future, and creatively engaged in the present moment, that’s when our hearts can truly be open to whatever life has to offer.
+When our body is open with breath flowing freely, when our mind is clear from thoughts from the past or the future, and creatively engaged in the present moment, our hearts can truly be open to whatever life has to offer.

 Creating space in our hearts require from us to let go of resentment and anger.
 We need to learn to be patient, and to not respond to aggression with aggression, to stop the escalation of anger and suffering.

 “Patience has a lot to do with getting smart at that point and just waiting: not speaking or doing anything.
 On the other hand, it also means being completely and totally honest with yourself about the fact that you’re furious.
 You’re not suppressing anything—patience has nothing to do with suppression.
 In fact, it has everything to do with a gentle, honest relationship with yourself.” – Pema Chödron, The Answer to Anger and Agression Is Patience

 Or in the wise words of Yogi Bhajan, patience pays.